 The program will involve two 3 credit courses:

-AFS 491 Globalization, Development, and Culture Change in Ghana
+AFS 491/MLS 630-501: Globalization, Development, and Culture Change in Ghana

-Sub-Saharan Africa is a region that is characterized by diversity of people, cultures and experiences but narratives about the region and its people tend to monolithic.
-Beneath the contemporary and conventional narratives of poverty, war and diseases are a narrative about a once “functioning” social, political, religion and economic institutions of traditional African societies.
+Sub-Saharan Africa is a region that is characterized by the diversity of people, cultures, and experiences but narratives about the region and its people tend to monolithic.
+Beneath the contemporary and conventional narratives of poverty, war and diseases are a narrative about a once “functioning” social, political, religious and economic institutions of traditional African societies.
 There is also an account of Sub-Saharan Africa encounters with the outside world, with specific reference to the Trans-Saharan trade, the Atlantic Slave Trade, and Colonialism.
 In post-colonial times, how Sub-Saharan African countries are responding to globalization, within the context of development and culture change, constitutes another of its significant narratives and is the primary focus of this study abroad course.
 This course is designed to engage students’ human experiences through cultural interpretation, using the case study of Ghana.
 Students will analyze the processes and impacts of globalization on development and culture change in non-western settings such as Ghana.

 Students will visit craft villages, local markets, slave castles, and other historic sites.
-The program also includes visits to local Universities, art centers and galleries, as well as the Kakum Rain Forest.
+The program also includes visits to local Universities, art centers, and galleries, as well as the Kakum Rain Forest.

 The University reserves the right to alter the program format and/or costs in case of conditions beyond its control.
 If the program is canceled or a student withdraws, a refund of program costs may not be available in all cases.
 Please refer to the Study Abroad Office Refund Policy for details.
 Contact us: firstname.lastname@example.org